Colin Douglas

 Colin Douglas's last role was as troubled Labour Party veteran Frank Twist in Alan Bleasdale's TV series GBH.

 He was married to actress Gina Cachia for 40 years, until her death in 1989.
 Their children are named Timothy, Amanda (killed, aged 20, in a traffic accident whilst at the University of Kent, Canterbury), Angus, Blaise and Piers.
-He and the family lived in a large mansion block flat overlooking the park, in Battersea, London, and his hobbies were sea fishing, golf and cooking.
+He and his young family lived in the Oakleigh Park area of North London, before moving to a large mansion block flat overlooking the park, in Battersea, London, and his hobbies were sea fishing, golf and cooking.
 He also served on the actors' Equity Council for several years.

 Biography from the Wikipedia article Colin Douglas (actor).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.